Mexican officials file charges against American in tourist’s death, call for extradition

 An autopsy later revealed that Shanquella Robinson had a severe spinal cord injury and atlas luxation – instability in the uppermost vertebrae.

-Robinson’s mother told WJZY, “When the autopsy came back, they said it didn’t have anything to do with the alcohol.
+“When the autopsy came back, they said it didn’t have anything to do with the alcohol.
 [They] said that she had a broken neck and her spine in the back was cracked.
-She had been beaten.”
+She had been beaten,” Robinson’s mother said.

-WJZY also obtained a video that shows the alleged attack in the vacation villa.
-The video appears to show a woman charging at Robinson, who was naked, ad delivering several punches and kicks to her head and neck.
+The news station also obtained a video that shows the alleged attack in the vacation villa.
+The video appears to show a woman charging at Robinson, who was naked, and delivering several punches and kicks to her head and neck.

 In the video, someone urges ‘Quella’ to fight back.